-Ryan Simatic is an attorney with Biersdorf & Associates and is licensed in Arizona, Idaho, Minnesota, New York, and Wisconsin, and has been admitted to practice in cases in North Dakota, Tennessee, and South Carolina.
+Ryan is an attorney licensed in Arizona, Idaho, Minnesota, New York, North Dakota, and Wisconsin.
+Mr. Simatic has also been admitted to practice for clients in Alaska, Florida, Indiana, Ohio, South Carolina, and Tennessee.
 Mr. Simatic graduated from the University of Minnesota and earned his law degree, Magna Cum Laude, from William Mitchell School of Law in 2011.

 Mr. Simatic has practiced in the area of eminent domain law since 2011.
 He has handled multiple jury trials and evidentiary hearings.
 Simatic has worked on cases with property damages from $50,000 to $50 million.